-What is Pan the God of?
+What is Pan the God Of?

-To be straight to the point, Pan can best be described as a rustic, mountain god.
+Pan can best be described as a rustic, mountain god.
 However, he influences a long list of realms that are closely affiliated with one another.
 There’s a lot of overlap here.

 Pan is regarded to be the god of the wilds, shepherds, fields, groves, forests, rustic melody, and fertility.
 The half-man, half-goat pastoral god monitored the Greek wilderness, stepping in as a fertility god and a god of rustic music on his time off.

-What was the Greek God Pan’s Powers?
+What Were the Greek God Pan’s Powers?

 The Greek gods of yore don’t exactly have a plethora of magical powers.
 Sure, they’re immortal, but they aren’t necessarily the X-Men.
 Also, what supernatural abilities they have are usually restricted by their unique realms.
 Even then they are subjected to abide by the Fates and deal with the consequences of their decisions.